 “I want to use my influence to give voice to those who may be powerless and persuade the powerful to listen.”

-A powerful advocate in her own right, Mrs. Carter partnered for decades with Emory experts, uniting her vision of a more equitable health care system with the university’s strengths in research, training, and service.
+A powerful public advocate for mental health care while she was First Lady, Mrs. Carter partnered for decades with Emory experts to improve access to health care, especially for mental health care, uniting her vision with the university’s strengths in research, training, and service.

 Rosalynn Carter